-The 4077th Mobile Army Surgical Hospital is stuck in the middle of the Korean war.
-With little help from the circumstances they find themselves in, they are forced to make their own fun.
+The 4077th Mobile Army Surgical Hospital is stuck in the middle of the Korean War.
+With little help from the circumstances, in which they find themselves, they are forced to make their own fun.
 Fond of practical jokes and revenge, the doctors, nurses, administrators, and soldiers often find ways of making wartime life bearable.
-Nevertheless, the war goes on, Written by
+Nevertheless, the war goes on.Written by

 Murray Chapman <email@example.com>

 139 of 153 people found this review helpful.

 Was this review helpful to you?